 The Slow Let-Down – Surviving Post-Christmas Blues

 The sun is beginning to set on December 25, 2025.
 In the quiet of the late afternoon, a strange, heavy stillness settles over the world.
-The frantic energy of the "Corporate Grinch" has finally exhausted itself; the wrapping paper lies in colorful, discarded heaps, and the adrenaline that fueled the weeks of preparation begins to ebb away.
+The frantic energy of the "Corporate Grinch" finally exhausted itself.
+The wrapping paper lies in colorful, discarded heaps, and the adrenaline that fueled the weeks of preparation begins to ebb away.
 For many, this is the moment the "Post-Christmas Blues" arrive—not as a sudden storm, but as a slow, creeping fog.

-As a writer, I find this particular week—the "Liminal Week" between Christmas Day and New Year’s Eve—to be the most fascinating and emotionally complex chapter of the year.
-We are caught in a narrative gap.
-The grand climax of the Nativity has passed, but the new beginning of January 1st has not yet arrived.
+This particular week—the "Liminal Week" between Christmas Day and New Year’s Eve— is the most fascinating and emotionally complex chapter of the year.
+Caught in a narrative gap, the grand climax of the Nativity passed, but the new beginning of January 1st has not yet arrived.
 We are suspended in the "in-between."

 The Anatomy of the Holiday Let-Down